mariaabato/Final-Project/README.md

 - Progressive difficulty
 - Casino-style animations and audio

 The goal is to survive rounds, earn money, and advance through levels while encountering bonuses and challenges along the way.
+I chose to make this type of game because I love watching and playing other card/gambling roguelikes like Balatro and Cloverpit.
+I tried not to make them too similar by using Blackjack rather than Poker rules like Balatro.

 ---

-#Gameplay Features
+# Game Features

 ### Blackjack Core
 - Standard blackjack logic (hit, stand, double, dealer rules)